 Every island was combed for eggs and fulmar eggs were easier to get to as they often make their nests in places reachable by foot.
 To get to the alcid’s eggs one needed to rappel down the sills where they make their nests.

 Dulse & Carragheen

-Dulse and carragheen were crucial components in the food of Skaftafell.
+Dulse and carragheen were crucial components in the food of of East and West Skaftafell regions.
 The dulse was boiled in milk along with yellow turnips and eaten for either breakfast or lunch.
 It was also ground into porridges and bread, replacing half of the meal.
 Dulse and Iceland moss were purchased in Eyrarbakki where a hundredweight of dulse cost 20 salted fulmar nestlings.
 Iceland moss was half as valuable despite it serving the same purpose, costing only ten fulmar nestlings per hundredweight.
 Fulmar nestlings were still registered as a currency on the money market in the 20th century.
 Farmers in Mýrdalur did not possess a lot of land and for the feeding of a single sheep, they paid 25-30 fulmar nestlings.
 Scurvy grass and sea sandwort were used in porridges, soups, bread and food made from innards.
 Weedbread was made from 50% meal and 50% sea sandwort.
 Sea sandwort has an oily taste, so the dough was often flavored with caraway or angelica.

 Katla Geopark and Local food